 Professional maintenance helps keep bonding shiny and new, but an ordinary dental hygienist may not possess the skills and training to clean teeth properly, while simultaneously preserving bonded teeth.
 Regular professional dental cleaning techniques can change the texture of your bonded teeth.
 Special polishing pastes are required to restore shine.
 Common tooth-cleaning products like pastes with pumice, ultrasonic scaling devices, and air-polishing tools can damage your bonded teeth.

 Certain kinds of toothpaste are harsh and can dull bonding.
 They also increase the chances your bonded teeth will stain.
-Use toothpaste intended for bonded teeth.
+To care for the bonded tooth, use toothpaste intended for composite.
 Rembrandt toothpaste is available in stores and is safe for bonded teeth.

 Hard-bristled toothbrushes are also bad for bonded teeth (and delicate gum tissue, too!).
-Use soft-bristled brushes to avoid damage, and always brush with a gentle touch; bent and flattened toothbrush bristles are a sign that you are putting too much force behind your brush.
+Use soft-bristled brushes to preserve your dental bonding and to avoid damage, and always brush with a gentle touch; bent and flattened toothbrush bristles are a sign that you are putting too much force behind your brush.

 Use common sense.
 If you feel any snags or rough spots on your teeth, let us know, and we can smooth those areas before they become a problem.
 Dental bonding is as easy to repair as it is to place.
 Do not put off a visit to our Lake Forest practice – it is often a quick fix!